Out of gauge container: Top container types [+ 2024 guide to best prices]

 Wondering which out of gauge (OOG) container type is suitable for your tricky cargo?
 Don’t fret!
 This blog is your go-to guide to OOG container types, and how to transport your shipments safely and effectively.
-Plus, get OOG containers at the best price in 2500+ locations on Container xChange.
+Plus, get OOG containers at the best price in 2500+ locations on schedule a demo.

 If you’ve got clients with special shipments, OOG containers are the solution you’re looking for.
 Extra tall cargo?
 You’ll need an open top.
 Oversized or oddly-shaped shipments?
 A flat rack is your answer.
 Luckily, it’s easy to find the container type and size you need on Container xChange.

 So who are we?
-Container xChange is an online marketplace for trading and leasing shipping containers of all types and sizes.
+Container xChange is an online marketplace for container trading and container leasing of all types and sizes.
 We’ve got 50,000+ containers available in over 2,500 locations worldwide.
 On our platform, you can find the containers you need for your clients, at prices that suit your budget.

 If you’re curious about how our marketplace works, why not check out our trading search right now?
 You’ll see just how simple it is to find OOG containers at negotiable prices.
 Select your location and the container type you’re after, then hit ‘search’ to browse available offers today.